 People and many animals find these foods delicious, so it’s not hard to get a good balance to ensure that people maintain good health and help their animals also keep healthy.

 2. Your Pomeranian Should Only Consume These Foods Sometimes

 The foods on this are still healthy for Pomeranians but shouldn’t be eaten as often as those listed on list 1 for various reasons.

 List 2 foods include crackers, bread, waffles, popcorn, bacon, marshmallow, guava, coconut, bacon, potato chips, and maple syrup.

 Regard this list of foods as occasional dog treats, or you can follow my expert opinion and never give them to your Pomeranian.
 However, it’s up to each owner.

 On the opposite side of the coin, you have human foods your Pomeranian shouldn’t eat, and they sit in one of two categories.

 3. These Foods Are Usually Meant to Be Avoided

-It’s ok for your Pomeranian to eat these foods sometimes but, be careful, especially if you notice side effects after your Pomeranian has eaten these foods.
+It’s ok for your Pomeranian to eat these foods sometimes but be careful, especially if you notice side effects after your Pomeranian has eaten these foods.
 The reason is that they may fall on the borderline between what’s safe and what’s unsafe.
-So, these are the “grey area” foods that you may be tempted to give your Pomeranian in small amounts or you may choose to never feed your Pomeranian.
+So, these are the “grey area” foods that you may be tempted to give your Pomeranian in small amounts or choose never to feed.

-List 3 foods include meatloaf, processed cheese, macaroni and cheese, ice cream, pickles, almonds, wheat, corn, tacos, spam, sausages, margarine, ham, deli meats, infant formula, pistachios, almonds, hot dogs.
+List 3 foods: meatloaf, processed cheese, macaroni and cheese, ice cream, pickles, almonds, wheat, corn, tacos, spam, sausages, margarine, ham, deli meats, infant formula, pistachios, almonds, hot dogs.